95616ARG/pikos_popl2020/README.md

 The first step may take a lot of time if you choose to reproduce all of the data.
 This step may be done using AWS to finish in a timely manner.
 See `aws/README.md` for more information.
 The second step shouldn't take much time and can be done locally.
-It still requires Benchexec to be installed locally though.
+It still requires BenchExec to be installed locally though.
 See `install_dependencies.sh`.

 Again, PIKOS's speedup comes from utilizing multiple CPU cores.